Monica-Vu/cs_knowledge/System Design/theory/how_to_succeed.md

 - Identify the inputs and outputs of the system

 2. Establish the Scope
-- Describe the features to be created or that was taked
+- Describe the features to be created
 - Try to define all features by importance.
 Make sure you and your interviewer agree on the product.
 - Should we discuss the end-to-end experience or just the API?
 - What clients do we want to support (mobile, web, desktop)?